PatrickEkkel/DumpsterFS/README.md

 - block size is limited to 4096 bytes because the current implementation does not support block appending after it is being written and fusepy delivers files in 4096 byte chunks, so that is what the maximum block size is at the moment.

+## Planned features

+- Implement missing filesystem calls, currently the fuse implementation is not complete, i want to aim for at least POSIX compliance.
+- Hastebin Adapter, so you can connect it to your local hastebin instance.
+- Hardbin Adapter, persist everything on hardbin which is connected to the IPFS!
+- Yaml settings, so configuring everything will be as easy and quick